Notes & Sources

 Graduate and Undergraduate Aid: The breakdown of aid between undergraduate and graduate students is estimated based on the National Postsecondary Student Aid Study (NPSAS) when not available from other sources.

 Inflation Adjustment: The Consumer Price Index for all urban dwellers (CPI-U) is used to adjust for inflation.
 We use the CPI-U in July of the year in which the academic year begins.
-See ftp://ftp.bls.gov/pub/special.requests/cpi/cpiai.txt for changes in the CPI-U over time.
+See the U.S. Department Of Labor's Bureau of Labor Statistics Consumer Price Index table for changes in the CPI-U over time.

-Campus-Based Aid (FWS, Perkins, and FSEOG) and ACG/SMART Grants: U.S. Department of Education, Annual Federal Program Databooks.
+Campus-Based Aid (FWS, Perkins, and FSEOG), Iraq and Afghanistan Service Grants, and ACG/SMART Grants: U.S. Department of Education, Annual Federal Program Databooks.

-Cumulative Debt for Undergraduate Students: Distribution of cumulative debt levels reported in Figures 11A, 11B, and 11C come from the Beginning Postsecondary Students Longitudinal Study, 2009.
-Average debt levels reported in Figures 12A and 12B are based on the Annual Survey of Colleges, 2001 to 2012.
+Cumulative Debt for Undergraduate Students: Distribution of cumulative debt levels reported in Figure 11C comes from the Beginning Postsecondary Students Longitudinal Study, 2009.
+Average debt levels reported in Figures 10A and 10B are based on the Annual Survey of Colleges, 2001 to 2013.

-Federal Family Education Loan and Ford Direct Student Loan Programs: Unpublished data from the U.S. Department of Education, Policy, Budget and Analysis staff and the National Student Loan Data System (NSLDS).
+Federal Family Education Loan and Direct Student Loan Programs: Unpublished data from Policy, Budget, and Analysis Staff, U.S. Department of Education, and the National Student Loan Data System (NSLDS).

-Federal Student Loan Program Cohort Default Rates (CDR): Data reported on annual default rates in Figures 9A and 9B are from the U.S. Department of Education, Federal Student Aid, Default Prevention and Management.
-The Default Prevention and Management Department calculates and releases school cohort default rates and works with schools and Data Managers in the cohort default rate challenge, adjustment, and appeal processes.
-The Default Prevention and Management home page is located at ifap.ed.gov/DefaultManagement/DefaultManagement.html.
+Federal Student Loan Program Cohort Default Rates (CDR): Data reported on annual default rates in Figures 12B and 12C are from the U.S. Department of Education, Federal Student Aid, Default Prevention and Management.

-Full-Time Equivalent (FTE) Enrollment: Based on unpublished computations by Integrated Postsecondary Education Data System (IPEDS) staff at the National Center for Education Statistics (NCES).
+Full-Time Equivalent (FTE) Enrollment: Based on unpublished computations by Integrated Postsecondary Education Data System (IPEDS) staff at the National Center for Education Statistics (NCES), as well as unpublished IPEDS data.

 Institutional Grants: Estimates based on IPEDS data through FY 2010, information from NPSAS, and data from the College Board’s Annual Survey of Colleges.
 These figures represent best approximations and are updated each year as additional information becomes available.

-State Grant Programs: 2011-12: Estimates based on an annual College Board survey of all states.
-1988-89 to 2011-12: 20th through 42nd Annual Survey Reports of the National Association of State Student Grant and Aid Programs .
+State Grant Programs: 2012-13: Estimates based on an annual College Board survey of all states.
+1988-89 to 2011-12: 20th through 43rd Annual Survey Reports of the National Association of State Student Grant and Aid Programs (NASSGAP).

-Nonfederal Loans: Estimates for 2010-11 and 2011-2012 provided by the Consumer Bankers Association and MeasureOne.
+Nonfederal Loans: Estimates for 2010-11 through 2012‑13 provided by the Consumer Bankers Association, MeasureOne, and the Consumer Financial Protection Bureau.
 Earlier data based on information provided by lenders supplemented by data from annual reports and from NPSAS, 2008.
 Data on lending also collected from the major credit unions and their associations.
-Estimates of institutional lending are based on NPSAS, 2008 and a survey of institutions conducted for the College Board by the National Association of Student Financial Aid Administrators (NASFAA).
+Estimates of institutional lending are based on NPSAS, 2008 and 2012, as well as a survey of institutions conducted for the College Board by the National Association of Student Financial Aid Administrators (NASFAA).
 Data on loans from states are based on information collected from staff of state-sponsored private loan programs or state grant agencies, in addition to NASSGAP.

 Other Grants and Loans: Data collected through conversations and correspondence with the officials of the agencies that sponsor the programs.

 Pell Grant Program: Data from Policy, Budget, and Analysis Staff, U.S. Department of Education.
-Other data from Federal Pell Grant End-of-Year Reports and from the Federal Student Aid Data Center (http://studentaid.ed.gov/data-center).
+Other data are from Federal Pell Grant End-of-Year Reports and from the Federal Student Aid Data Center.

 Private and Employer Grants: Estimates based on data included in NPSAS and on National Scholarship Providers Association surveys of major private student grant providers, supplemented by information from annual reports of selected scholarship providers and data from institutional financial aid offices.